Our Team

 His research focuses on human-computer interaction and information visualization.
 Specifically, he is interested in designing novel wearable interfaces and exploring techniques for analyzing and visualizing personal health data on wearable devices.
 He combines cross-sectional, qualitative, and quantitative studies in his research efforts.
 These methodologies encompass survey studies, design thinking approaches, experiments on human-factor perception, interactions, and evaluations.

-Jessica Song is a graduate student under the supervision of Dr. Sharon Gabison at KITE Research Institute.
-She earned her Honours Bachelor of Medical Science degree at Western University with a double major in Pathology and Pharmacology, and she is currently pursuing a Masters of Science degree from the Rehabilitation Sciences Institute at the University of Toronto.
+Jessica Song is a graduate student of the Wounds Research Lab.
+She was under the supervision of Dr. Sharon Gabison at the KITE Research Institute and the Rehabilitation Sciences Institute at the University of Toronto.
+She earned her Honours Bachelor of Medical Science degree at Western University with a double major in Pathology and Pharmacology.
+She is currently a medical student

 Jessica’s research experience includes conducting scoping and systematic reviews evaluating interventions for individuals with disabilities and she has three publications in this area.
 She is currently working on her mixed methods graduate research as well as a cohort study.